A Star Is Born (2018 soundtrack): Year-end rankings

 Uproxx ranked the soundtrack at number four on their list of 20 Must-Hear Pop Albums From 2018, with Chloe Gilke from the publication adding that "A Star Is Born could have gotten away with a lesser soundtrack, but it's all the more impressive for featuring some of the best pop music of 2018."
-Katie Atkinson from Billboard picked A Star Is Born as the 21st best release on their ranking of the 50 Best Albums of 2018, saying that "like the best soundtracks, this one truly resonates because it re-transports you to the world of [the film], thanks to a combination of live and studio recordings that include ambient noise and audience feedback and put you right back onstage with Jackson and Ally."
+Katie Atkinson from Billboard picked A Star Is Born as the 21st best release on their ranking of the 50 Best Albums of 2018, saying that "like the best soundtracks, this one truly resonates because it re-transports you to the world of [the film]", adding that the album "leaves you wanting more".
 James Rettig from Stereogum listed it as one of the Noteworthy Movie Soundtracks From 2018, adding that "As far as massive music blockbusters go, you can't do much better than A Star Is Born, which is sad and entertaining and romantic and ends up being pretty good at all of it."

 Accolades

-A Star Is Born was nominated for a total of seven Grammy Awards, including a winning for Best Compilation Soundtrack for Visual Media and two Song of the Year nominations, winning the Best Pop Duo/Group Performance with "Shallow" and Best Song Written for Visual Media with both "Shallow" and "I'll Never Love Again".
-It also won the British Academy Film Awards for Best Film Music and was nominated in the category of Best Soundtrack Album at the 9th Hollywood Music in Media Awards.
+A Star Is Born won the British Academy Film Awards for Best Film Music and was nominated in the category of Best Soundtrack Album at the 9th Hollywood Music in Media Awards.
 Julianne Jordan and Julia Michels won in the categories for Outstanding Music Supervision at the same awards.
+It was nominated for a total of seven Grammy Awards, including two Song of the Year nominations.
+It won for Best Compilation Soundtrack for Visual Media.
+"Shallow" won the Best Pop Duo/Group Performance award, as well as the Best Song Written for Visual Media category.
+A year later, "I'll Never Love Again" won in the same category, making A Star Is Born the first movie which gained two wins in this category.
+"Shallow" received numerous further awards, including an Academy Award, Satellite Award, Critics' Choice Movie Award, and Golden Globe Award.

 Commercial performance

-A Star is Born original soundtrack has sold more than 1.2 million copies worldwide.
+The A Star is Born soundtrack has sold more than 1.2 million copies worldwide.
 It was the fourth best-selling album of 2019 globally, and ranked second among female artists, behind Taylor Swift's Lover (3.2 million).
 Fuelled by the success of the soundtrack, Gaga also ranked as the ninth best-selling artist of 2019 globally, and fourth female overall, behind Swift, Billie Eilish and Ariana Grande.
-Worldwide, the album went on to sell 3.1 million copies by the end of 2019, and a total six million equivalent units.
+Worldwide, the album went on to sell 3.1 million copies by the end of 2019, and six million equivalent units overall.